peteroupc/peteroupc.github.io/random.md

 follow a given distribution, such as a normal, geometric, binomial, or discrete weighted distribution, or that fall within a given range, is outside the scope of this page, however;  I have written about this in [another document](https://peteroupc.github.io/randomfunc.html).

-In my opinion, new programming languages should include, in their standard libraries, methods corresponding to the two given earlier -- one set for unpredictable-random generators, and another set for statistical RNGs.

 ## Advice for New Programming Language APIs

 A programming language API could implement unpredictable-random and statistical-random RNGs